House of Yusupov: 18th and 19th centuries

 Prince Boris Grigorievich Yusupov, Chamberlain in 1730, General Governor of Moscow in 1738, Senator (18 June 1695, Moscow – 3 March 1759, Moscow), son of Prince Grigori, was sent to study with the French Navy at the age of 20.
 He soon became the Tsar's advisor, and eventually served three sovereigns.
-During the reign of Empress Elizabeth he was appointed head of the Imperial Schools.
-In 1756, he encouraged the Empress to form the first Public Theatre in St. Petersburg.
+During the reign of Empress Elizabeth, he was appointed head of the Imperial Schools.
+In 1756, he encouraged the Empress to form the first Public Theatre in Saint Petersburg.
 He married Irina Mikhailovna Zinovyeva (1718 – 25 March 1788), daughter of Steward Mikhail Petrovich Zinoviev, in 1734.
 Besides their only male child, the youngest, she also gave birth to four daughters: